dgrafe/libregmap/Readme.md

 * These registers can be accessed via the PHYAR register from the register map at offset 0x60
 * The lower 16 bit of PHYAR represet the data to be read/written via MDIO
 * The 5 bits [20-16] specify the Clause 22 register to be read/written
-* Bit 31 has to be set to 0 for reads and will be set to 1 as soon as the Clause 22 register has bee read and the data is available.
+* Bit 31 has to be set to 0 for reads and will be set to 1 as soon as the Clause 22 register has been read and the data is available.

 The resulting register definition file:
 ``` json